 Sure, Rudolph saves Christmas, and it’s Yukon Cornelius who leads Bumble the snow monster off the cliff, but Hermey performs the life-saving, emergency dental procedure to remove the abominable snowman’s teeth.
 Given Hermey’s accomplishments (he later opened his own dental practice and earned his DDG—dental do-gooder—designation), it’s no wonder the American Dental Association (ADA) partnered with the elf again this year to promote good oral health amid what can be a chaotic, confection-filled season.

-Grab the carrots instead of the cookies: It’s easy to overindulge during the holidays, but it’s also easy to substitute fruits and vegetables for sweets.
-You teeth and your waistline will thank you.
+- Grab the carrots instead of the cookies: It’s easy to overindulge during the holidays, but it’s also easy to substitute fruits and vegetables for sweets.
+Your teeth and your waistline will thank you.

-Don’t forget your dentist: The holidays can be tough on teeth, but a dental visit after the holidays can prepare you for the first part of the new year by providing an assessment of your dental health as well as a thorough teeth cleaning.
-The post-holiday period is also a good time to restore a bright, healthy looking smile with a teeth whitening treatment.
+- Don’t forget your dentist: The holidays can be tough on teeth, but a dental visit after the holidays can prepare you for the first part of the new year by providing an assessment of your dental health as well as a thorough tooth cleaning.
+The post-holiday period is also a good time to restore a bright, healthy-looking smile with a teeth whitening treatment.